samiranrl/Carrom_rl/README.md

 ## To Do

-- Actual carrom
+- Actual carrom [Later]
-- Validation (To be done after actual carrom)
+- Validation (To be done after actual carrom) (Accept precision of actions only upto a certain point)
+- Stochasticity [Later]
 - Timeout as parameter [TBD: low]
 - Printing score [TBD: low]
 - Initial Formation [TBD: low]